chef/chef-workstation/docs-chef-io/content/workstation/plugin_knife_opc.md

 Administrator permissions are required to add, remove, or edit users.
 To manage organizations, or change a user's assignment to an organization, the pivotal key is required.
-To grant a user administrator permissions, use `chef-server-ctl grant-server-admin-permissions USER_NAME` on the Chef Infra Server.
+Rather than using the knife-opc plugin commands below, which are an implementation detail, use the equivalent "user-" and "org-" subcommands directly on the Chef Infra Server.
+Those wrappered subcommands already have the needed permissions applied and access to sensitive commands will then be centralized.
 [See chef-server-ctl for details](/ctl_chef_server/).

 {{< /note >}}